 3. Because it prepares them for real life

 We live in a world where information is at our fingertips.
 Gone are the days when we had to rely on others to tell us things.
 We can look up anything that we want to know.
 We can explore new ideas and seek understanding.
 We can communicate with other people all over the world to discuss things of interest.
-Schools are simply irrelevant in today’s world if they are not helping students to engage in learning through the vast amount of resources online.
+Schools are simply irrelevant in today’s world if they are not helping students to engage in learning through the vast amount of teacher resources online.

 4. Because teachers need to focus on human interactions

 The job of a teacher is more complex than it has ever been.
-Online learning tools can alleviate many of the burdens of teaching so each teacher can focus on developing relationships with her students and facilitate their independent learning.
+Online learning tools can alleviate many of the burdens of teaching reading so each teacher can focus on developing relationships with her students and facilitate their independent learning.
 You can’t replace a teacher, but you can make her life easier.

 5. Because its the way our kids learn